 I never fool with it.
 It starts to play itself with me as a witness.
 What I don’t realise is that I am playing in the moment and reacting spontaneously each moment to the previous moment, setting my imagination free.
 These occasions are rare and wonderful, but what we aspire to.

-They are equally marvelous and engrossing for an audience and what they keep coming back for.
+They are equally marvellous and engrossing for an audience and what they keep coming back for.

-However, in an age of pre-(something?) food, synthesized music, pre-(something else?) everything, handmade nothing – we’re shown ourselves easily pleased by shallowness and (something), bright lights, gimmicks, tricks and razzle-dazzle.
-Genuine story-telling and old-fashioned entertainment is proving an underappreciated art-form.
+However, in an age of pre-prepared food, synthesized music, pre-fabricated everything, handmade nothing – we’re shown ourselves easily pleased by shallowness, bright lights, gimmicks, tricks and razzle-dazzle.
+Genuine story-telling and old-fashioned entertainment is proving an under-appreciated art-form.
 So many audiences are easily satisfied – despite that missing element.

 Cutting belatedly to the chase, how do you play using your imagination?

 First, you must get over your need to impress and show off.
 See it for the shallow and ultimately dissatisfying waste of time that it is.
 You must also deal with the perceived pressure in your mind of what you think the audience wants from you.

 Usually the pressure we feel is to play higher, louder, faster, and more excitingly.